sarahhjchung/articulate/client/README.md

 ### Testing

 We have basic unit tests for most of the composite components.
 You can find them in the `/components/{Component}/tests` folder under the specific components.
-The tests check for components existing, correct labeling of variables, and strings matching the expected constants.
-In the future, we hope to be expanding on these unit tests and adding integration tests to test for more complex behaviours.
+The tests check for component existence, correct variable labels, and strings matching the expected constants.
+In the future, we hope to expand on these unit tests and add integration tests to test for more complex behaviours.

 Ensure that you have followed the [Development Requirements](https://github.com/csc301-2023-fall/project-44-toronto-intelligence-m/blob/main/README.md#development-requirements) to set up your local environment before testing.
 To run the unit tests: